thedarredondo/data-science-fundamentals/README.md

 #### Class Participation

-For context, I see students for two to three 95 minute class period each week.

-Students need three "stars" per week to earn a "100" for that week's class participation grade.
-Four stars is a 105, so it is possible to earn extra credit.
-Two stars is an "80", one star is a "70", and 0 stars is a "50" Students can earn up to two stars per day.
-Exception: students are absent; see "Late Policy" below.

-Students can earn a star by:
+Students can earn participation credit by:
 - asking the instructor (me) a relevant question.
 - asking a classmate a relevant question.
 - explaining a relevant concept to a classmate or to classmates.
-- completing five "tasks" within a single class period.
-- getting their project proposal approved.
-- demonstrating to me that a model they created runs, and is soemwhat reasonable.
+- arguing about data science
+- completing tasks from the notes or exercises
-- completeing their project write up.
+- working on a project

 #### Exercises

 As long as all sources are cited, anything goes for exercises.
 On exercises, my notes do not need to be cited.
 Exercises are mostly for students to evaluate their own understanding.

-80% of this grade is completion with reasonable answers.
+~66% of this grade is completion (given reasonable answers).

-25% is accuracy
+~33% is accuracy

-This adds up to 105%, so its possible for students to earn extra credit

 #### Projects